AragakiEn/aragakien.github.io/_pages/bio.md

 **Machine Learning**,
 supported by solid doctoral training and 5 years of research experience.
 In addition, I am proficient in large data analysis with the Python ecosystem.

-Some specific areas of my research include
-(i) the additional insights provided by traded derivatives in commodities and international markets;
+Some specific areas of my research include investigating (i) the additional insights provided by traded derivatives in commodities and international markets;
 (ii) the risks associated with various characteristic-based factors across a wide range of assets; and
 (iii) the application of asset pricing methods in scenarios where the dataset is complex and contains a large number of variables.
 Overall, as Finance is about resolving uncertainties through scientific tools and data, my background naturally aligns with the goals of improving decision-making and evaluating policy impacts.

 I am currently on the job market, actively seeking opportunities where I can contribute through my quantitative skills and real-life research experience.